What is a Tier 3 Sex Offender?

 - Kidnapping if the other person was a minor under Mich.
 Comp.
 Laws § 349

-Besides, a registered sex offender cannot make interstate travels for more than a week without notifying the law enforcement agency within three days before the travel dates.
-Similarly, the sex offender must notify the authorities 21 days prior to any international travels.
+Besides, registered sex offenders cannot make interstate travels for more than a week without notifying the law enforcement agency within three days before the travel dates.
+Similarly, the Michigan sex offender must notify the authorities 21 days prior to any international travels.

 For instance, Tier 3 sex offenders who were adjudicated as juveniles below 17 years may qualify to have their details removed from the public sex offender registry.
 However, the sex offender must have successfully completed their sentence, and 25 years have passed since conviction.